 Our Board undertook a review of its composition, the composition of its committees and the independence of each director.
-Based upon information requested from and provided by each director concerning his or her background, employment and affiliations, including family relationships, our Board has determined that Mr. Holmer, Dr. Gupta (Dr. Gupta will not be standing for re-election at the Annual Meeting), Mr. Catlin and Mr. Panayiotopoulos do not have a relationship that would interfere with the exercise of independent judgment in carrying out the responsibilities of a director and that each of these directors is "independent" as that term is defined under the Rules of the NASDAQ Stock Market and the SEC.
+Based upon information requested from and provided by each director concerning his or her background, employment and affiliations, including family relationships, our Board has determined that Mr. Holmer, Mr. Catlin, Ms. Jacques, Dr. Jenkins and Dr. Salzmann do not have a relationship that would interfere with the exercise of independent judgment in carrying out the responsibilities of a director and that each of these directors is "independent" as that term is defined under the Rules of The NASDAQ Stock Market and the SEC.
+Mr. Panayiotopoulos, during his period of service as a director in 2019 until March 6, 2020, was also determined by our Board to be independent as that term is defined under the Rules of The NASDAQ Stock Market and the SEC.